Want a career change from teaching but not sure how?

 Apply your people management skills in a corporate environment—recruit, evaluate and motivate employees.
 Take part in mediating disputes and helping implement workforce strategies.

-Change careers by studying a degree in business or commerce, with a focus on human resources.
+Change careers by studying a degree in business management, with a focus on human resources.
 You can do this online at both the undergraduate and postgraduate level.
 Test the waters with a short course or single subject.

 Social worker